Power-Components/powergrid-doc/doc/table/add-columns.md

 }
 ```

-The example above creates two custom columns:

-- *name_uppercase*: transforms the dish name to UPPER CASE.
-- *price_after_taxes*: returns the dish price including taxes, making use of a fictitious tax calculator class.

 > **❗ Important:** After creating a Custom column, you must include it in your Table using the [Column::add()](https://livewire-powergrid.docsforge.com/main/columns/) method.

-## Examples
+## Closure Examples

 Sometimes, you need to display data in a human-friendly way.

 This is often the case with date, currency and boolean values.

-Let's check some examples!
+Let's check some examples using `closures` to format data!

 ### Date